-(F) A description, including a copy of, of the Local Area's Individual Training Account policy.
-The description should include information such as selection process, dollar limits, duration, etc.
+(E) A description, including a copy of, the Local Area's Individual Training Account policy.
+The description should include information such as selection process, dollar limits, duration, etc. and must be in accordance with the State's WIOA Title I Training and the Eligible Training Provider List policy.